Azure-Samples/blockchain/blockchain-workbench/messaging-integration-samples/ExecuteLogicBasedOnContractStateAfterASpecificContractAction.md

 )
 AS
 BEGIN

-Select Top 1 vw.StateName from [vwContractState] vw Where vw.ContractLedgerIdentifier = @ContractLedgerIdentifier and vw.StateName = @StateName
+Select Top 1 vw.ApplicationName, vw.WorkflowId, vw.WorkflowName, vw.ContractId, from [vwContractState]
+Where vw.ContractLedgerIdentifier = @ContractLedgerIdentifier and cs.StateName = @StateName

 END

+Go

 Click the run button to create the stored procedures in the database.